 Transforming care with the Relatives Gateway

-The Beeches, a 110-bed Signature nursing home, has been using Mobile Care Monitoring for all electronic care records since November 2016.
+The Beeches, a 110-bed Signature nursing home, transforms care with Relatives Gateway.
+Since November 2016, it has used Mobile Care Monitoring for all electronic care records.
 The Beeches won the Cavell Award 2017, in part due to the openness and transparency that using the Relatives Gateway has given them.

 The Relatives Gateway is used by 77 relatives* at The Beeches to keep in touch with their family members in care through the social network, to receive regular updates on their care, and to sign the care plan to consent to care, if the relative has the appropriate power of attorney for health and wellbeing in place.

 For family members, the Relatives Gateway offers huge reassurance and comfort that their loved one in care is well looked after and is engaged in activities.
 We spoke to Christine; whose Mum has dementia and is being cared for at The Beeches.
 Christine describes the Relatives Gateway as her “lifeline”.